 Connect Biopharma To Present at Upcoming Investor and Scientific Conferences

-/EIN News/ -- SAN DIEGO and TAICANG, SUZHOU, China, Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Connect Biopharma Holdings Limited (Nasdaq: CNTB), a global clinical-stage biopharmaceutical company developing T cell-driven therapies to treat inflammatory diseases, today announced it will be presenting and/or hosting one-on-one meetings at the following upcoming investor and scientific conferences:
+SAN DIEGO and TAICANG, SUZHOU, China, Oct.
+27, 2022 (GLOBE NEWSWIRE) -- Connect Biopharma Holdings Limited CNTB, a global clinical-stage biopharmaceutical company developing T cell-driven therapies to treat inflammatory diseases, today announced it will be presenting and/or hosting one-on-one meetings at the following upcoming investor and scientific conferences:

 - 6th Annual Dermatology Drug Development Summit for Inflammatory Skin Diseases, Boston, November 1-3; Connect CEO Zheng Wei will present "Spearheading a Novel Compound Targeting the IL-4Rα Cytokine Receptor in Atopic Dermatitis," on Wednesday, Nov.
 2 at 12:00pm EDT.
 Additional information can be found at: https://dermatology-drugdevelopment.com/